-- Understand what you are signing and have mental capacity
+- Understand what you are signing and have the mental capacity to do so

 Will I lose my rights if I make a Power of Attorney?

 No. If you are capable of making your own decisions then you have authority to make decisions in regards to your property and money.
-It is important to make it evident in your Power of Attorney that you only want your Attorney’s power to take place when you can no longer make your own decisions.
+It is important to make it evident that you only want your Attorney’s power to take place when you can no longer make your own decisions.

 What happens to my Will if I have a Power of Attorney?

 A Power of Attorney operates whilst you are alive.
 This position becomes redundant after death as this is when your will comes into effect.

 The Importance of an Enduring Power of Attorney

 An Enduring Power of Attorney is an important planning tool for your future, and it should be given the same level of consideration as your Will.
 If they remain in that role until you no longer have capacity, they will have sole authority over your finances and affairs.
 This can become difficult if you no longer wish for this person to act on your behalf.